nevertrollsh/rlswordigo/Abilities.md

 # [Abilities](Ability.md)
-Abilities are unique powers which grant unique buffs or skills Abilities can be bought and configured in the secret house in cairnwood.
+Abilities are unique powers which grant unique buffs or skills Abilities can be bought and configured in the Secret House above the gate in Cairnwood Village.
 ### How to use abilities?
 Abilities can be used with the Dragons grasp
    - Dragons Grasp + Fire Trinket = Increase ability number